istvanaut/TK-MachineLearning/AGVCar/README.md

 | HANDSHAKE | 2   |

 The handshake was used when the Nucle was a master controller for signalling that the ESP is ready for communication.
+This pin in the future can help ih configuring communcation between controllers, so that both of them is ready for transmit.

 ### Development

 Currently, there are two alternatives to begin development with.
-The first one is a C framework, ESPRESSIF (link).
+The first one is a C framework, [ESPRESSIF] (https://docs.espressif.com/projects/esp-idf/en/latest/esp32/index.html#).
-The second is the Arduino IDE (link).
+The second is the Arduino IDE.
 These projects both implement the same thing, configuring and fault detection is easier on the Arduino IDE.
 To be able to connect to a wife network it is advised to use a mobile hotspot since the local wifi's setting doesn't allow hosting (internet is not needed, just the network).
-During development, the reset button has to be pressed on the controller to begin code transfer.
+During development, the reset button has to be pressed on the ESP controller to begin code transfer.
 This doesn't work all the time.
 For 100% success, we have used putty to connect to the serial with a rate of 115200 and press reset.

 ### Adruino IDE

-Code can be found here.
+Code can be found [here](https://github.com/istvanaut/TK-MachineLearning/tree/main/AGVCar/Microcontrollers/ESP/ESPMasterCode).

 The main difference is that this code uses a serial monitor, accessible through a browser.
 This was helpful in the configuration as when the ESP is connected to the Nucleo there is no access to the serial manually.